UPEV1sion/HashMap_C/README.md

 > Micro benchmarks can be misleading, and performance can vary from system to system.

 > [!NOTE]
-> All implementation used a `struct/class` containg a `string` as the key and an `int` as value.
+> All implementation used a `struct/class` containg a randomly generated `string` as the key and an `int` as value.
 Same hashing function was used in each benchmark (DJB2).
 Each micro benchmark is was run 100 times and the average time for each operation was taken.

 ### My own HashMap